-Some industries in the western Delta who claim vested water rights have attempted to negotiate contracts with the Department which would provide for payments by the Department to the industries to compensate them for added costs they expect to incur as the result of poorer quality water at their intakes as the State Water Project becomes fully operative.
-These industries ask the Board to require the Department to The Board has no authority to adjudicate make such payments. the amount of damages water users may suffer.
+water rights have attempted to negotiate contracts with the Department which would provide for payments by the Department to the industries to compensate them for added costs they expect to incur as the result of poorer quality water at their intakes as the State Water Project becomes fully operative.
+These industries ask the Board to require the Department to make such payments.
+The Board has no authority to adjudicate the amount of damages water users may suffer.
 The objective of the Board in this decision is to require both the Department and the Bureau to provide water of suitable quality for the beneficial uses specified either by maintaining in-channel supplies or by substitute facilities.
 If the parties cannot agree on the terms of a contract, the dispute will have to be settled by a court.